microsoft/BosqueLanguage/docs/language/overview.md

 3. Can be checked for common semantic version changes
 4. Can be effectively fuzzed using structure aware fuzzers
 5. Can be effectively checked using symbolic analysis techniques

-## <a name="0.16-Checks-and-Invariants"></a>0.16 Checks and Invariants

-API types are designed to support the definition of high-quality external interfaces into Bosque applications.
-Good types for APIs are easy to understand without looking at the source code of an application, can easily be validated for changes to an applications semantic version, and also are precise descriptions of what the value of the argument should be.
-Thus API types include:

 # <a name="1-Type-System"></a>1 Type System